Macrometacorp/jsC8/docs/Reference/Collection/CollectionManipulation.md

 // the collection "some-collection" no longer exists
 ```

-## collection.enableCollectionStream
+## collection.updateCollectionProperties

-`async collection.enableCollectionStream(enableStream): Object`
+`async collection.updateCollectionProperties(properties): Object`

-Updates the collection stream flag.
+Updates the collection properties.

 **Arguments**

+- **properties**: `Object`

-- **enableStream**: `boolean`
+    - **hasStream**: `boolean`

         Whether the stream should be enabled on the collection or not.
         This parameter must be set to `true` when enabling a stream on the collection.

-**NOTE**: You can't set the flag to `false` as on-demand stream deletion is not allowed.
+    - **waitForSync**: `boolean`

+        If true then creating or changing a document will wait until the data has been synchronized to disk.

 **Examples**